What made these Tracks?

 - Note how the front foot is almost semicircular around the central pad.
 The toes are placed at quite specific angles to the central pad.
 There are sometimes two raised bumps which track behind the central pad.

 - Measurement of the distance between a. and b. in mm will give a foot size that can be used to compare individuals.
 In my experience foot widths in rats range from 8mm up to 22mm.

-On the back foot the central pad is split and there is a 5th toe.
-On this example the 5th toe [similar to our thumb] is below the central pad and to the right of it.
+On the back foot, the central pad is split and there is a 5th toe.
+In this example, the 5th toe [similar to our thumb] is below the central pad and to the right of it.
 This makes it a left foot.
 Sometimes raised bumps are tracked just behind the central pad.

 - All 4 feet on a rat are very similar in width.

 - Mice tracks can appear as a confused mass but on closer examination patterns of feet become quite evident.